learn-co-curriculum/phase-0-intro-to-css/README.md

 The process of styling HTML can be described in three steps:

 1. Identify the specific HTML element we wish to style.
-2. We must determine what esthetic characteristics (CSS properties) we wish to modify.
+2. Determine what esthetic characteristics ("CSS properties") we wish to modify.
 In the case of text do we wish to change the color of the font?
-Change the size of the font?
-3. Once we identify what CSS property we wish to modify, we must determine the desired end state.
-If we wish to modify the color of a paragraph of text, do we want the text to appear red, blue, etc.?
+3. Determine the desired state of esthetic characteristic ("CSS property").
+In the case of text do we wish the color to appear red, blue, etc.?

 # The Basics of CSS

 How can we translate the process of styling into CSS?